Bo3i/star-classification/README.md

 * Jakub Kindlik

 ## Project description
 The goal of this project is to make a stellar classification model.
-Stelar classification is the classification of stars based on their spectral characteristics.
+Stellar classification is the classification of bodies based on their spectral characteristics.
 This project contains three different classication models: decision tree, random forest and k-nearest neighbors.